Foundation Diet and Health

 Ecological footprint - animal welfare

-Fungi that are in symbiosis with plants can bind more or less carbon in the soil, depending on the group.
-Plants with ectomycorrhizal fungi, which include truffles, store around 100 GT of carbon.
+Fungi that are in symbiosis with plants can bind more or less carbon in the soil depending on the group.
+Plants with ectomycorrhizal fungi, which include truffles, store around 100 GT of carbon globally.
 We do not know the exact figures for truffles.
 In comparison, arbuscular mycorrhizal plants bind around 241 GT and ercoid mycorrhizal plants around 7 GT.
-Plants without a symbiosis with a fungus bind 29 GT of carbon.
-8 We do not know the exact CO 2 balance and ecological footprint of truffles.
+Plants without symbiosis with a fungus store around 29 GT of above-ground biomass carbon.
+8 We do not know the exact CO 2 footprint of truffles.
+However, according to the Danish climate database Concito, other fungi have a very low footprint of 0.37 kg CO 2 eq/kg.
+23

 A study of black truffles in the Mediterranean region found that they produced higher yields in years with lower average summer temperatures than in years with higher temperatures.
 It is assumed that truffles are sensitive to high summer temperatures, which may lead to a reduction or loss of truffle production in the Mediterranean region as a result of global warming.
 Other climate-dependent factors, such as forest fires or pests, also make truffle production more difficult.
 Studies show that some pests can spread more when winter temperatures are higher.
 7